ibm-cloud-docs/atracker/services/at_events_acc_mgt.md

 | `globalcatalog-collection.enterprise-settings.read` | An event is generated when you view the enterprise settings. |
 | `globalcatalog-collection.enterprise-settings.update` | An event is generated when you update the enterprise settings. |
 | `globalcatalog-collection.enterprise-settings.list` | An event is generated when you get a list of the enterprises in an account and their corresponding settings. |
-{: caption="Table 7.
-Actions that generate events related to catalog management settings in enterprise accounts" caption-side="top"}
+{: caption="Actions that generate events related to catalog management settings in enterprise accounts" caption-side="top"}

 ### Events for managing software licenses and entitlements
 {: #at_events_catalog_entitlement}